vitorfreitas/redux-setup-example/README.md

 ### Why have you stoped doing this way?

-DDD is more scalable.
+DDD is scalable.
 Using the above approach, your resources are going to be splitted out in nth numbers of folders that is needed.
 If you want to add `userUtils.js` for instance, you have to create `/utils/userUtils.js`.
 It means that you have to spend more time searching the correct file than writing real code.

 ## Some thoughts